iumix/UserScripts/README.md

 scripts are intended to be used with the [Tampermonkey](https://www.tampermonkey.net/) browser extension.

 ## DeepWiki
-[DeepWiki](https://deepwiki.com/iumix/UserScripts) is used for AI-generated wiki, not really important.
+[DeepWiki](https://deepwiki.com/iumix/UserScripts) is used for AI-generated wiki, idk why i include it.

 ## Scripts